 - Make sure you’ve been checked for osteoporosis, if you are a woman over age 65 or an older adult of either gender with risk factors for low bone density, or a past “fragility fracture” (e.g. a broken bone after a fall).

-- If you are diagnosed with osteoporosis or low bone density, discuss options for improving your bone strength with your doctors.
+- If you are diagnosed with osteoporosis or low bone density, consider osteoporosis treatment and discuss options for improving your bone strength with your doctors.
 (See the resources listed above to learn about treatment options.)

 - Plan for how you might call for help or be found promptly, should you fall and be unable to get up.

-- This is especially important for those seniors who live alone.
+- This is especially important for those older adults who live alone.

 - Consider balance training and leg strength exercises proven to reduce falls in at-risk older adults.

 - Physical therapy and certain proven exercise programs help older adults improve leg strength and balance.
 Not only do these reduce the risk of falling overall, but they have also been associated with reduced injuries if a person does fall.